MusabPalaz/SHA256-Password-Length-Estimation-and-Complexity/README.md

 # SHA256 Password Length Estimation and Complexity
 **SHA256 Password Length Estimation and Complexity Analysis: A Practical Investigation.**

+**This research is planned to estimate the average length of the password from the hash data of the Brute-Force tool that I developed as the behavior of the quantum information processing model.
+In addition, this tool tries to guess the passwords without requesting a wordlist from the user.
+I will share the details of the Quantum Behavior Model Brute Force Tool when its development is completed.**

 **Initial Draft – Ongoing Research.**

 **Author: Musab Yavuz PALAZ**